 It contains three things:

-- A short link to the talk page with additional material,
+- A short link (and a QR code) to the talk page with additional material,

 - my Twitter handle because I’m a shameless attention seeker,